Sustainable Industries

 American entrepreneurs blaze new opportunities that benefit us all.
 They thrive on challenge, imagination, and getting stuff done.
 They are the ones who will leverage sustainability as the new engine for American prosperity and innovation.

-Steve Howard, CEO of IKEA put it this way“Tackling resource scarcity and climate change and providing a great quality of life for the 21st century’s many people…is the next wave of industrial transformation that will spur economic growth and deliver the jobs of tomorrow.”
+Steve Howard, CEO of IKEA put it this way: “Tackling resource scarcity and climate change and providing a great quality of life for the 21st century’s many people…is the next wave of industrial transformation that will spur economic growth and deliver the jobs of tomorrow.”

 Fifty years ago, Edwards W. Deming introduced quality, the principles of statistical process control and continuous improvement, to the business world.
 American companies ignored him.
 The Japanese, on the other hand, fully embraced Deming.
 Within a decade many American companies and whole industries were brought to their knees by the sword of Japanese efficiency and quality.